-If this step fails to resolve the issue, as Strata Managers, we can issue a Section 45 Notice to Comply (providing that the necessary motions are passed by the Executive Committee), which can then be enforced via a penalty fine application to the Consumers Traders and Tenancy Tribunal.
+If this step fails to resolve the issue, as Strata Managers, we can issue a Section 45 Notice to Comply (providing that the necessary motions are passed by the Strata Committee), which can then be enforced via a penalty fine application to the Consumers Traders and Tenancy Tribunal.

 If these approaches fail, the next step is to seek an order from the Consumers Traders and Tenancy Tribunal (CTTT), a Tribunal established to resolve disputes between tenants, landlords, traders and consumers in a timely and effective manner.
 If you decide to take formal action, we advise that you should have fully documented evidence of the offense including specific times, dates, duration, nature or type of noise, location of the noise, and statutory declarations from other witnesses.